Eileen Essell

-Eileen Joan Essell (8 October 1922 – 15 February 2015) was an English actress, noted in part for not beginning her screen acting career until the age of 79.
+Eileen Joan Essell (8 October 1922 – 15 February 2015) was an English actress, noted in part for not beginning her screen acting career until age 79.

 Career

 Essell retired from stage acting in 1958 following her marriage to playwright and actor Gerard McLarnon.
 She later earned a living as a teacher at the Central School of Music and Drama and the City University.
-After the death of her husband in 1997, Christopher Webber (a family friend) lured her back on stage to play a leading role in a zarzuela he was directing at London's Bloomsbury Theatre, The Girl with the Roses (1999).
-Although she had acted onstage in the 1940s/1950s, her first screen performance was in an episode of Doctors.
+After the death of her husband in 1997, Christopher Webber (a family friend) lured Essell back on stage to play a leading role in a zarzuela he was directing at London's Bloomsbury Theatre, The Girl with the Roses (1999).
+Although she had acted onstage in the 1940s/1950s, Essell's first screen performance was in an episode of Doctors.
 She later appeared in The Bill, Doc Martin, Holby City, Hustle, Casualty, Ideal and Sensitive Skin, among other episodes.
-She guest starred as Christine in the episode "From Out of the Rain" in season 2 of the BBC spin-off show Torchwood.
-On film, she is best remembered for the role of Mrs. Connelly in Duplex.
+Essell guest starred as Christine in the episode "From Out of the Rain" in season 2 of the BBC spin-off show Torchwood.
+On film, she is best remembered for the role of Mrs. Connelly in Duplex and as Grandma Josephine in Charlie and the Chocolate Factory.

 Death

-Essell died on 15 February 2015, at the age of 92.
+Essell died on 15 February 2015, at age 92.